mskayacioglu/binary_converter/README.md

 # Binary to Decimal Converter

-This is a simple C program that converts a binary number (entered as a string) into its decimal equivalent.
+This is a simple terminal C program that converts a binary number (entered as a string) into its decimal equivalent.

 ## What It Does